CarlaScenes/CarlaSence/README.md

+This code was used for the generation of the dataset CARLASENCES,  [paper](http://paperlink)

 # How to access the dataset

 # To generate data from carla
 1. Run python multi_data_generator.py
 # To convert carla data to bag files

 1. Install conda